sudeepgumaste/SudeepBaskHealth/README.md

 ### Error handling
 As stated before since the project uses `@tanstack/react-query` for data fetching, the api errors are handled gracefully by reattempting the request on failure.
 In case all the reattempts fail(5 retries by default), I've added a toast notification to notify the user that something went wrong with the request.

+### Data memoization
+Wherever there's calculations needed to be run on the api data, I've used `useMemo` to memoize the data.
+This ensures that the calculations are only run once and the result is cached for future use.

+### Saved User Preferences
+The project features a localStorage to store the user preferences.
+I've written a custom hook to write data to localStorage.
+This hook debounces user actions for 500ms to avoid unnecessary writes to localStorage.
+Since the state is stored in localStorage, the user is greeted with their preferred setting on refresh/next visit.

 ## Setup Instructions